Everything You Need to Know Before Your Facial Balancing Consultation

 Disclaimer: This blog is intended for general educational purposes only and does not constitute medical advice or advertising of regulated health services.
 Any references to treatments or procedures are provided for informational awareness and should not be interpreted as recommendations or promotions.
 For personalised advice, please consult a qualified healthcare professional.

-In a clinical setting, PDO nose threads are used as part fornose thread lifts in Melbourne,which are intended to help with temporary structural support rather than permanent anatomical change.
+PDO nose thread threads are intended to help with temporary structural support rather than permanent anatomical change.
 Unlike surgical procedures that alter bone or cartilage, this approach is designed to work within the existing structure of the nose for a limited time.

 The extent and nature of any support provided depend on your own anatomy, including skin characteristics and underlying nasal structure.
 Because of this, responses can vary significantly between individuals, and outcomes are not uniform or predictable.